Happily Ever After - Excerpt Pg1

 “You haven't changed a bit!” he says.

-“Thanks.”
-I take the complement in stride.
-I know full well the extra fifty pounds and my now gray hair lay in stark contrast to the 110-pound blonde he knew 32 years ago.
+“Thanks,” I say and take the complement in stride.
+I know full well the extra forty pounds and my gray hair lay in stark contrast to the 110-pound blonde he knew 32 years ago.
 But, he looks good too me also even with all those years behind us.

 “Colt said you might be coming.”

-“Yes.
-I was surprised to get the invitation.”
-I pause for a moment.
+“Yeah.
+I was surprised to get the invitation.” ….
 “Wasn't sure I was coming until the last minute.”

 “It’s been a long time.
-I haven’t seen him since we broke up.
+I haven’t seen him.
 I didn’t know what to expect.”

 I nod, yes.